 Inspiration:

-As I perused over maps and satellite images of the Great Basin Traverse I began to get more and more excited.
+As I perused over maps and satellite images of the Great Basin Traverse, I began to get more and more excited.
 My eyes drifted to other mountain ranges and ridge lines.
 Even remote basins intrigued me.
 Really, I felt more interested by the isolation and remoteness of the Great Basin.
 Pepperflake had a tentative start date of May 1st.
 I had that set in mind too, but as the Winter progressed and as my job became more stressed, I realized I wanted to leave earlier and to spend as much time immersed in isolation within the Great Basin as possible.
-I developed the Great Basin Loop that instead of staying north above Area 51 stayed south and went near Las Vegas and headed west to Death Valley where I was to meet the boys.
+I developed the Great Basin Loop that instead of staying north above Area 51, like the GBT does, stayed south and skirted just north of Las Vegas and headed west to Death Valley where I was to meet the boys.
 The original loop pushed 1700 miles or so.
-But then the Covid-19 happened.
-I'll get tot that later.
+But, then the Covid-19 happened.
+I'll get to that later.

-So, I wanted the route and loop to be contained in Nevada and completely within the Great Basin.
-I really wanted to hit the mountain ranges that my Great Basin Traverse did as well as the higher ranges of eastern Nevada, in particular the High Schells and the Snake Range.
-I then focused on the timing of such a loop hike noticing the climate bifurcation boundary of Highway 6.
+So, because of COVID-19, I wanted to be responsible in my hiking choice.
+I wanted the route and loop to be contained in Nevada and completely within the Great Basin.
+I really wanted to hit the mountain ranges that my Great Basin Traverse did, as well as the higher ranges of eastern Nevada, in particular the High Schells and the Snake Ranges.
+I, then, focused on the timing of such a loop hike noticing the climate bifurcation boundary of Highway 6.
 I followed mountain ranges and linked them together with basins that followed a more or less direct path within public land.
-As I followed crest lines of some ranges I would then zoom in on satellite to see if the ridges could be traversed.
+As I followed crest lines of some ranges, I would then zoom in on satellite to see if the ridges could be traversed.
 If so, I then plotted a line that would follow the crest and then leave the crest in an area where a spring or possibly even a small creek existed.
-More time on the satellite imagery for the water sources ensued.
-Most water sources seemed reliable and the ridges doable.
-After drawing a route south from Lake Valley Summit off of Highway 93, I then ventured in a westerly direction crossing some barren and remote country that initially went through the Basin and Range Monument with the idea of meeting the boys at Peavine Campground in the southern Toiyabe.

 The Foundation of a Trail: